Atrix256/RandomCode/WebGLPBR/Readme.txt

  * https://learnopengl.com/#!PBR/Theory

 * TODO's!

+* could animate lights and/or objects over time

 * put something meaningful in the debug panel that actually works, whenever it makes sense to.